A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Advection--Diffusion in Eulerian and Lagrangian Frames

-The Eulerian perspective comes with a couple of drawbacks.
-First, if one is interested in the evolution of material localized in some non-invariant region $M$, one needs to solve \cref{eq:EFPE} on a sufficiently large spatial domain in $\mathcal{M}$ in order to cover the entire evolution $\Phi^{t}(M)$ of material initialized in $M$.
-This can be problematic in applications to open dynamical systems such as ocean surface flows.
-Second, coherent sets computed in this framework---as done in \cite{Denner2016}---are inevitably of Eulerian, i.e., spacetime, kind, and do not admit a material interpretation.
-In particular, such Eulerian structures generally have both diffusive and advective flux through their boundaries.
-It is therefore of interest to study weakly diffusive flows in Lagrangian coordinates, which is the purpose of the next section.
+The Eulerian perspective comes with a couple of challenges.
+First, if one is interested in the evolution of material localized in some non-invariant region $M$, one needs to solve \cref{eq:euler_ADE} on a sufficiently large spatial domain in $\mathcal{M}$ in order to cover the entire evolution $\Phi^{t}(M)$ of material initialized in $M$.
+This can be challenging in applications to open dynamical systems such as ocean surface flows.
+Second, coherent sets computed in this framework---as done in \cite{Denner2016}, cf.~also \cite{Froyland2017b}---are conceptually of Eulerian, i.e., space--time, kind, and are \emph{not} material by construction.
+This lack of materiality is not, as sometimes stated, due to the addition of diffusion in phase space, as we show by our theory here.
+In particular, such Eulerian structures generally have both diffusive and advective fluxes through their boundary.
+It is therefore of interest to study weakly diffusive flows from a material perspective, i.e., in Lagrangian coordinates.